apostrophecms/apostrophe-guides/README.md

 ![Apostrophe Guides Component](images/component.png)

-*Note:* Demos are rendered at the end of your documentation page by default.
+_Note:_ Demos are rendered at the end of your documentation page by default.
 This is currently not configurable.

 ## Customizing Your Guide

 This module follows the standard Apostophe modular system so that means **everything** can be customized to your needs.
-If you're ok with the layout just want to maybe whitelabel it a little bit the styles can be overwritten by a local css file in your modules `public/css` directory.
+If you're ok with the layout just want to maybe brand your guide the styles can be overwritten by a local css file in your module's `public/css` directory.
 A custom class is also applied to the guide based on the `title` option.
 This allows you to have multiple guides with multiple themes.

 Additionally, you can modify any template by making a local copy of the template located in `node_modules/apostrophe-guides/views`.

 Happy documenting!